 Owing to its high density Larch has an excellent wear and impact resistance rated BS EN 350 class 3 moderately durability (see below).
 It's ideal for cladding, flooring page, decking and landscaping projects commercially or for the home garden.

-Please note home grown (British) Larch traditionally has more live knots than imported larch.
-Should you require a hardwood or contemporary finish please see redgrandis.co.uk.
+Please note home grown (British) Larch traditionally has more live knots than imported and Siberian larch.
+For Siberian please see co2larch.co.uk Should you require a hardwood or contemporary finish please see redgrandis.co.uk.

 The heartwood is pale reddish-brown to brick-red in colour, sharply distinct from the narrow, lighter coloured sapwood.
 It is a very resinous wood, with noticeably obvious annual rings a straight grain, and a fine, consistent texture.

 It’s wholly sustainable with great supply routes from properly managed forests.

 Larch is a like Douglas Fir, a good all rounder.
 It is good for joinery or furniture work.
 Super for flooring and excellent as air dried external cladding , looks great with a machined profile because it has a nice machined surface because the grain is nice and fine.
 Please note home grown Larch traditionally has more live knots than imported Larch.